CrowdStrike/puppet-falcon/README.md

 ### Registering a `cid` with a provisioning token

-If your company requires a preovisioning token to register a agent, you can use the `provisioning_token` parameter.
+If your company requires a provisioning token to register a agent, you can use the `provisioning_token` parameter.

 ``` puppet
 class {'falcon':